kahdantas15/prompts-for-ia/README.md

 🛠️ Instruções de execução

 		🤖 1.
 Use os prompts de roteiro no chagpt
 		🤖 2.
 Use os prompts de roteiro gerados pelo chatgpt no ElevenLabs 🤖 3.
-Use os prompts de artes no midjourney
+Use os prompts de artes no Gemini